-10. Intervention: Interventions designed to alle organizations. eviate suffering and to promote health and well-be eing of individuals, groups, and/or 10A.
+10. Intervention: Interventions designed to alleviate suffering and to promote health and well-being of individuals, groups, and/or organizations.
+10A.
 Intervention planning Displays basic understanding of the Formulates and conceptualizes cases and Independently plans interventions; case relationship between assessment and plans interventions utilizing at least one conceptualizations and intervention plans intervention consistent theoretical orientation are specific to case and context 10B.
 Skills Displays basic helping skills Displays clinical skills Displays clinical skills with a wide variety of clients and uses good judgment even in unexpected or difficult situations 10C.
 Intervention Implementation Demonstrates basic knowledge of Implements evidence-based interventions Implements interventions with fidelity to intervention strategies empirical models and flexibility to adapt where appropriate 10D.
-Progress Evaluation Demonstrates basic knowledge of the Evaluates treatment progress and modifies Independently evaluates treatment assessment of intervention progress and treatment planning as indicated, utilizing progress and modifies planning as outcome established outcome measures indicated, even in the absence of established outcome measures
+Progress Evaluation Demonstrates basic knowledge of the Evaluates treatment progress and modifies Independently evaluates treatment progress assessment of intervention progress and treatment planning as indicated, utilizing and modifies planning as indicated, even in outcome established outcome measures the absence of established outcome measures

-11. Consultation: The ability to provide expert guidance or professional assistance in response t o a client's needs or goals.
 READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 11A.
 Role of Consultant No expectation at this level Demonstrates knowledge of the consultant's role and its unique features as distinguished from other professional roles (such as therapist, supervisor, teacher) Determines situations that require different role functions and shifts roles accordingly to meet referral needs 11B.
 Addressing Referral Question No expectation at this level Demonstrates knowledge of and ability to select appropriate means of assessment to answer referral questions Demonstrates knowledge of and ability to select appropriate and contextually sensitive means of assessment/data gathering that answers consultation referral question 11C.
-Communication of Consultation Finding gs No expectation at this level Identifies literature and knowledge about process of informing consultee of assessment findings Applies knowledge to provide effective assessment feedback and to articulate appropriate recommendations 11D.
+Communication of Consultation Find ings No expectation at this level Identifies literature and knowledge about process of informing consultee of assessment findings Applies knowledge to provide effective assessment feedback and to articulate appropriate recommendations 11D.
 Application of Consultation Methods No expectation at this level Identifies literature relevant to consultation methods (assessment and intervention) within systems, clients, or settings Applies literature to provide effective consultative services (assessment and intervention) in most routine and some complex cases